1987 Philippine Senate election

-The 1987 election of members to the Senate of the Philippines was the 23rd election to the Senate of the Philippines.
-It was held on Monday, May 11, 1987.
-The Philippine Senate was re-instituted following the approval of a new constitution in 1987 restoring the bicameral Congress of the Philippines; earlier, a constitution was approved in 1973 that created a unicameral Batasang Pambansa (parliament) that replaced the bicameral Congress.
+The 23rd election to the Senate of the Philippines was held on Monday, May 11, 1987.
+The Senate was re-instituted following the approval of a new constitution in 1987 restoring the bicameral Congress of the Philippines; earlier, a constitution was approved in 1973 that created a unicameral Batasang Pambansa (parliament) that replaced the bicameral Congress.
 The last Senate election prior to this was the 1971 election.

-The Lakas ng Bayan Coalition (LABAN) got 64.9% of the vote but won 22 out of 24 seats in the Senate; only two candidates from the opposition Grand Alliance for Democracy won: former Secretary of National Defense Juan Ponce Enrile and San Juan Mayor Joseph Estrada, despite getting 26.6% of the vote.
+The Lakas ng Bayan (LABAN) got 64.9% of the vote but won 22 out of 24 seats in the Senate; only two candidates from the opposition Grand Alliance for Democracy won: former Secretary of National Defense Juan Ponce Enrile and San Juan Mayor Joseph Estrada, despite getting 26.6% of the vote.

-Along with the 1916 and 1941 elections, this is the third and last senatorial election where all seats were up.
+Along with the 1916, 1941 and the 1992 elections, this is the third senatorial election where all seats were up.

+Electoral system

+The 1987 constitution reintroduced the bicameral Congress, restoring the Senate.
+Philippine Senate elections are held via plurality block voting with staggered elections, with the country as an at-large district.
+The Senate has 24 seats, of which all 24 seats were up for this election.
+Each voter has 24 votes, can vote up to 24 names, and the 24 candidates with the highest number of votes winning the seats.
+All winners shall serve until 1992.

 Background

 After Marcos was ousted in the People Power Revolution in 1986, his political party, the Kilusang Bagong Lipunan, was fragmented.
-Almost all its members including Assemblymen Arturo Tolentino, Jose Rono, Nicanor Yniquez, Cesar Virata who were coming from the Nacionalista Party among others were orphaned.
+Almost all its members including Assemblymen Arturo Tolentino, Jose Roño, Nicanor Yñiguez, Cesar Virata who were coming from the Nacionalista Party among others were orphaned.

 On the other hand, the Aquino coalition took all positions in the Ministry/Cabinet.
 Most notable were Prime Minister Salvador Laurel, Local Government Minister Aquilino Pimentel Jr. and Executive Secretary Joker Arroyo.